 MySQL Shell enables you to set up and run reports to display live information from a MySQL server, such as status and performance information.
 MySQL Shell's reporting facility supports both built-in reports and user-defined reports.
 The reporting facility is available from MySQL Shell 8.0.16.
 Reports can be created directly at the MySQL Shell interactive prompt, or defined in scripts that are automatically loaded when MySQL Shell starts.

-generate the desired output.
-You register the function as a
+operations to generate the desired output.
+You register the function

-Section 6.1, “Creating and Registering User-Defined Reports” has instructions to
+Section 10.1.1, “Creating MySQL Shell Reports” has instructions to

 Python, or SQL) can be run regardless of the active MySQL Shell

 language.
 Reports can be run once using the MySQL Shell

 continuously in a MySQL Shell session using the